IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 1. In the left sidebar, click on the __IBM Blockchain Platform__ icon (it looks like a square, and will probably be at the bottom of the set of icons if this was the latest extension you installed!)

-2. Mouse-over the `SMART CONTRACT PACKAGES` panel, click the `...` menu, and select `Create Smart Contract Project` from the dropdown.
+2. Mouse-over the `SMART CONTRACTS` panel, click the `...` menu, and select `Create New Project` from the dropdown.

-> Command Palette alternative: `Create Smart Contract Project`
+> Command Palette alternative: `Create New Project`

 3. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
 For the purpose of this tutorial, please choose `TypeScript`; (unless you want to use Java, then please remember to expand the Java sections)